nis057489/research_gitea/README.md

   Warning: The `docker-compose.yml` includes `GITEA_RUNNER_REGISTRATION_TOKEN` environment values for runner services.
 Treat these tokens as secrets — rotate them if they are exposed.

-**Security & customization checklist**

-- Change default DB password in `docker-compose.yml` and update `config/app.ini` if you hardcode it there.
-- Secure the runner registration token(s): do not commit usable tokens publicly.
-If the token in `docker-compose.yml` is a live token, create a new one in your Gitea instance and replace it.
-- Set `GITEA__SECURITY__INSTALL_LOCK=true` (or through the UI) after finishing initial setup to prevent re-installation.
-- If exposing Gitea to the internet, configure TLS and set `REVERSE_PROXY_TRUSTED_PROXIES` appropriately (or run behind a reverse proxy).

 **Useful commands**

 - Start (detached):